Fish-Network/docusaurus-deployment/docs/fish-network/intro-to-fish-network-clubs.md

 ---

-*For more information about Fish Network and how to participate, visit our documentation or contact the team.*
+*For more information about Fish Network and how to participate, visit our documentation or contact the team at fish@fishnetwork.co.*